openresty/lua-nginx-module/README.markdown

 for any new error log data.
 For this reason, the user should not configure this buffer to be too big if the user read the buffered error log data fast enough.

-Note that the log level specified in the standard [error_log](http://nginx.org/r/error_log) directive *does* have effect on this capturing facility.
-It only captures log messages of a level no lower than the specified log level in the [error_log](http://nginx.org/r/error_log) directive.
+Note that the log level specified in the standard [error_log](https://nginx.org/r/error_log) directive *does* have effect on this capturing facility.
+It only captures log messages of a level no lower than the specified log level in the [error_log](https://nginx.org/r/error_log) directive.
 The user can still choose to set an even higher filtering log level on the fly via the Lua API function [errlog.set_filter_level](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/errlog.md#set_filter_level).
-So it is more flexible than the static [error_log](http://nginx.org/r/error_log) directive.
+So it is more flexible than the static [error_log](https://nginx.org/r/error_log) directive.

-It is worth noting that there is no way to capture the debugging logs without building OpenResty or NGINX with the `./configure` option `--with-debug`.
+It is worth noting that there is no way to capture the debugging logs without building OpenResty or Nginx with the `./configure` option `--with-debug`.
 And enabling debugging logs is strongly discouraged in production builds due to high overhead.